hthuwal/iitd-placements-experience/Uber/Readme.md

 **3. Uber Shuttle Problem**

 - Didn't had any time left to attempt.
-- On reading the question in the beginning, didn't know how to d it.
+- On reading the question in the beginning, didn't know how to do it.
 - The Question was similar to the one I left in Nutanix.

 ---